The Guru’s Guide to B2B Marketing Strategies and Examples in 2022

 Search engine optimisation is a long term strategy with exceptional ROI.
 But PPC advertising is a powerful way to capture quick wins and generate leads.
 Spending on digital advertising is set to reach $375 billion by 2021 (eMarketer).

 While your search engine rankings are steadily growing, PPC ads like Google Ads can help you to get in front of new audiences who otherwise may not be able to find you.
-If you are in a highly competitive market, PPC ads will also help increase your brand exposure and awareness over your competition.
+If you are in a highly competitive market, search ads will also help increase your brand exposure and awareness over your competition.

 Most of the strategies I’ve already mentioned are focused on your owned assets – building your website, optimising it and investing in PPC ads so your customers can find you and then filling it with informative and engaging content.
 But a true omni channel strategy, the type that will deliver the best results, draws on other channels, like social media.